provenance-io/provenance/x/metadata/spec/03_messages.md

 The `spec_uuid` field is optional.
 It should be a uuid formated as a string using the standard UUID format.
-If supplied, it will be used to generate the appropriate scope id for use in the `scope.specification_id` field.
+If supplied, it will be used to generate the appropriate scope specification id for use in the `scope.specification_id` field.

 #### Response
 +++ https://github.com/provenance-io/provenance/blob/b295b03b5584741041d8a4e19ef0a03f2300bd2f/proto/provenance/metadata/v1/tx.proto#L100-L104